Webhook Integration

 changedComponents: An array of components within the service that have experienced a status change:

-key: A unique identifier for the component (e.g.,
+key: A unique identifier for the component (e.g., "github/actions"

 ).